Fiserv/exchange/docs/getting-started/getting-started-maintenance-pricing.md

 -->
 ### Create Maintenance Request

 In order to create maintenance case, `/maintenance` endpoint must be used with operation_type : `CREATE_MAINTENANCE`.
-The user will need to provide the type of maintenance being performed, and the `merchant_reference` for the submerchant.
+The user will need to provide the type of maintenance type `UPDATE_PROCESSING_PRICING`, and the `merchant_reference` for the submerchant.
-The `old_details` will provide the data being updated, which can be used in the next endpoint to update.
+`merchant_reference` can be found by retrieving the merchant using the `boarding/merchant` [endpoint](../api/?type=post&path=/boarding/////merchant) , and the`internal_mid` of the level the pricing is on (usually merchant) should be retrieved for the next endpoint.
-`merchant_reference` can be found by retrieving the merchant using the `boarding/merchant` [endpoint](../api/?type=post&path=/boarding/////merchant)
+In the response of the case creation, the  `old_details` will be provided,which can be used in the next endpoint to update.
+Please see the other tab for an example response for maintenance creation.

 ```json